Last Updated on October 29, 2023

-Patella fractures refer to fractures of knee cap, a sesamoid bone on anterior aspect of knee.
+Patella fractures refer to fractures of kneecap, a sesamoid bone on the anterior aspect of the knee.
 It accounts for about 1% of all skeletal injuries.

 The patella is the largest sesamoid bone in the body.

 It is contained within the extensor mechanism which consists of the quadriceps tendon proximally and the patellar ligament distally.
 Extensor retinaculum fans out on both sides of the patella to reinforce this mechanism.

 Any fracture that results in displacement of the fragments in the longitudinal axis represents a disruption of the quadriceps mechanism.

 Loss of quadriceps function means loss of active extension of the knee and loss of the ability to lock the knee in extension.

 The patella is triangular in shape with a superior base and inferior apex.
 The posterior surface is smooth, composed of articular cartilage, and is divided into medial and lateral facets articulate with the medial and lateral condyles of the femur.
 The anterior surface is rough, for the attachment of tendons and ligaments.